 Useful links:

-https://visittartu.com – Information about Tartu, public transportation, restaurants, hotels, events, etc.
+https://visittartu.com – Official tourism site of Tartu, information about public transportation, restaurants, hotels, events, etc.

 Below you can find information on how to get to Tartu: